fahd209/team-workshop6-carDealerShip/README.md

 ## Phase 3

 We updated the User Interface with two more methods.
-We have A buyvehicle = a "Sale" of a vehicle.
+We have A buyvehicle method which is a "Sale".
 As well for a leaseVehicle = a "Lease" of a vehicle.
-We asked the customer for their details and in order to retrieve the vehicle and filter through what vehicle they wanted then the customer had to provide us with their vehicle vin they are interested in.
-Once that is provided we are able to add that vehicle to our contracts.csv file and removed from the inventory.csv file.
+We asked the customer for their details and in order to retrieve the vehicle and filter through what vehicle they wanted we had to prompt the customer for the vin number of the vehicle they are interseted in.
+Once that is provided we are able to add that vehicle to our contracts.csv file and remove it from the inventory.csv file.

 ```java
     public void buyVehicle(DealerShip dealerShip)